 Only a short walk from the bifurcated Ship and Shovell in Northumberland Avenue is our next destination.
 The Sherlock Holmes.
 Now, we are a fair distance from the great detective’s stamping ground of Baker Street, but this lovely pub has the distinction of having upstairs the most authentic recreation of Arthur Conan Doyle’s famous detective’s study.
 This display was originally put together for the Festival of Britain in 1951.
 It’s all still here.
-The pipe, deerstalker and violin all faithfully present and correct.
+The pipe, deerstalker, and violin all faithfully present and correct.
 The pub was initially built as a small hotel, The Northumberland Arms in the 1870s formerly briefly known as the Northumberland Hotel.
-Sherlock Holmes afficionados will tell you that this hotel features in perhaps, Holmes most famous adventure, The Hound of the Baskervilles.
-Yes this is a theme pub and probably the oldest in London.
-But that’s why I love it.
+Sherlock Holmes aficionados will tell you that this hotel features in perhaps, Holmes most famous adventure, The Hound of the Baskervilles.
+Yes, this historic London pub is a theme pub but its probably the oldest in London and that’s why I love it.

 Sherlock Holmes Pub.
 Photo Credit: © Ursula Petula Barzey.

 Address: 1 Ely Pl, London, EC1N 6SJ.
 Quirky Factor: 8/10.